Introduction to Power Factor Solution

 Solution to Power Quality Risk

-• TNB Policy – No degradation in voltage, flicker, harmonics or frequency
+• TNB – No voltage, flicker, harmonics issues

 • MS IEC 60038 – Voltage Regulation